 where $v = w^2\tfrac{A(1-A)}{n_{\mathrm{o}}} + (1-w)^2\tfrac{(K-1)^2\,q(1-q)}{n_{\mathrm{c}}}$, and $c=\max~\!\Bigl\{\tfrac{w}{n_{\mathrm{o}}},\ \tfrac{(1-w)(K-1)}{n_{\mathrm{c}}}\Bigr\}.$ \end{theorem}

 This bound tightens Hoeffding’s inequality by incorporating both the variance term $v$ and the (range-driven) linear term $c$.
+It is valid for any fixed choice of the weight $w\in[0,1]$, for instance if $w$ is set as a constant or estimated on an independent pilot set.
+If instead $w$ is estimated from the same evaluation data (e.g.\ the plug-in $\widehat w_{\mathrm{IVW}}$), the fixed-weight assumption is violated; in that case one must either revert to the union-bound bounds (Proposition \ref{prop:mix-union}), or apply standard remedies such as sample splitting \citep{chernozhukov2018double, wager2018estimation}or a finite grid with a union bound \citep{boucheron2013concentration, shalev2014understanding}.
 For practical plug-in forms and further discussion, see Appendix~\ref{app:berstein-plug-in}.

-Formally, Eq.~(\ref{eq:bernstein_mixture}) is valid for any \emph{fixed} choice of the weight $w\in[0,1]$ (e.g., a constant choice or an estimate obtained from an independent pilot split).
-If instead $w$ is chosen adaptively from the \emph{same} evaluation data (e.g., the plug-in $\widehat w_{\mathrm{IVW}}$), the fixed-weight assumption is violated and the bound is no longer guaranteed.
-In such cases one can (i) revert to the union-bound inequalities (Proposition \ref{prop:mix-union}), which hold for arbitrary (possibly data-dependent) $w$ via a triangle inequality; (ii) restore the fixed-$w$ condition through sample splitting or cross-fitting \citep{chernozhukov2018double,wager2018estimation}; or (iii) restrict $w$ to a finite grid $G\subset[0,1]$ and apply a union bound with $\delta$ adjusted by $|G|$ \citep{boucheron2013concentration,shalev2014understanding}.